stas-lucky/udemy-nodejs-course/README.md

 ## Notes

-On 21.11.2021 finished on 159 Adding Nested GET Endpoint On 21.12.2021 finished on 161 Factory Functions: Update and Create
+On 21.11.2021 finished on 159 Adding Nested GET Endpoint
+On 21.12.2021 finished on 161 Factory Functions: Update and Create
+On 21.12.2021 finished on 166 improving read performance (indexes)